POSTS TAGGED: Motorola Droid RAZR M

 Below you will find some of the top devices at XDA.
 Please choose one from the list that you would like to see offered, and we will pick from the top 3 devices.
 The voting ends on February 15, so make sure you place your vote for the devices you love!

 EDIT: The results are in, and displayed below.
 We’ll keep you updated as to the final options . . .
 READ ON »

 It is always an exciting time when an AOSP-derived ROM makes its first appearance on a device.
 It not only gives users a chance to try out vanilla Android on their new toys, but also sets the stage for future AOSP releases.
 Plus, users seem to really enjoy the full Google experience.
 Now, Motorola Droid RAZR M users can run CyanogenMod 10.

-Posted November 8, 2012 By: Jimmy McGee
+Posted November 8, 2012 at 09:00 pm by Jimmy McGee

 Spend any amount of time on the XDA Forums and you know that we hate Motorola’s locked bootloader policy.
 It’s a silly policy that Motorola should abandon.
 This policy simply encourages developers, or “evil hackers” in Motorola’s mind, to find and exploit security vulnerabilities on the device.
 We want root, plan and simple.
 Whether outright or with an obnoxious two-year commitment, we’ve paid for our devices and we should be allowed to use it as we see fit.